silentorb/metahub_js/README.md

 Parents and Children
 ------------------------------

 By themselves connection labels don't do very much.
-They become more useful when code such as an events is attached to particular types of connections.
-MetaHub's core has special rules for handling connections one particular connection type, and that is the 'parent' label:
+They become more useful when code such as an event is attached to particular types of connections.
+MetaHub's core has special rules for handling one particular connection type, and that is the 'parent' label:

 ```javascript